-We encourage you to do your part to prevent the spread of the disease by practicing the principals of social distancing.
+We encourage you to do your part to prevent the spread of the disease by practicing the principals of social isolation to the best of your ability.
 If you want to speak to UNITE HERE Local 23 staff, we encourage you to call us at 888-503-4848.

-The situation with regard to available assistance is changing rapidly.
+The situation with regard to available assistance is changing.
 This booklet offers resources for you that are current as of the time of writing.
 The agencies listed can offer help with financial problems, food, shelter, utilities, health care, legal services and job search assistance.
 In the coming days, new assistance may become available from federal, state or local government.
+We will do everything we can to update this booklet.